Board and organization

 Håkan Pleijel – Coordinator Gothenburg

 Professor, Department of Biological and Environmental Sciences, University of Gothenburg

 Professor, Department of Physical Geography and Ecosystem Science, Lund University

-PhD student, Centre for Environmental and Climate research, Lund University
+PhD student, Centre for Environmental and Climate Science, Lund University

 Associate Professor, Department of Political Science, Lund University

 Associate senior lecturer, Department of Biology, Lund University